 Applying for A Mortgage?

-It is recommended to take into account the initial interest rates, any upfront expenses, and look into if there are options of partial prepayment available.
+It is recommended to take into account the initial interest rates, and any upfront expenses, and investigate whether there are options for partial prepayment available.

 What Mortgage Types Can